Naked-Cat-Plugins/fluent-cart-ifthenpay/readme.txt

 ifthenpay only provides this service to registered businesses and equivalents (such as tax-registered freelancers).
 You should [contact ifthenpay](https://ifthenpay.com/?lang=en#contact) if you need additional details on this matter.

+= Can I use this plugin and the ifthenpay service on more than one website? =

+Yes, but not with the same payment method keys.
+Ask ifthenpay for different credentials for each website, and payment method, you need the service to be available.
+There are no extra costs, and you can even route payments to separate bank accounts.

 = How can I report security bugs? =

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team helps validate, triage, and handle any security vulnerabilities. - Available soon